Pierre-Chrysologue Pambrun: Fort Nez Percés

 Other than HBC employees, Pambrun's other non-Native contacts were members of the American Board of Commissioners for Foreign Missions (ABCFM).
 Samuel Parker and Marcus Whitman were sent in 1835 to explore the Oregon Country for suitable areas to establish missions, though Whitman departed east at the Rendezvous.
 Parker went through Fort Nez Perces on 6 October 1835, receiving a meal including the "great luxuries" of milk, bread, butter, and sugar.
 An escort of several Walla Wallas was organised for Parker by Pambrun as well.

 In 1836, Marcus Whitman returned with his wife, Narcissa Whitman, along with William Gray and the Spaldings.
 Arriving at the fort on 1 September, the Whitmans were given quarters in one of the fort bastions.
 Additionally traveling with the missionaries was John Sutter, then headed for Alta California overland.
 Pambrun killed a "fat mare" and served the horse to Sutter when the latter departed for Fort Vancouver.
 The mission carpenter, Gray, found the meals served "a great change from dried and pounded buffalo meat" that the party had previously subsisted on.
 For dessert, Pambrun served muskmelons he grew two miles outside the fort, one measuring 18 inches.
 The Spaldings and the mission livestock reached Fort Nez Perces two days after the Whitmans.
 On 6 September, the ABCFM members and Pambrun began a portage down to Fort Vancouver.
 Whitman, Pambrun, Spalding and Gray spent 4 and 5 October assessing locations in the Walla Walla Valley for a missionary station, with Waiilatpu being chosen.
 Despite not joining the missionaries in determining a station among the Cayuse, Pambrun arranged for two Hawaiians to assist construction there.

 In 1839, Pambrun was promoted to Chief Trader, the only French-Canadian in the Columbia Department to achieve the rank.
 During that year he additionally became the godfather over one of Tawatoy's Catholic baptised sons.

 Death

-Pambrun became gravely injured while riding a horse in 1841 and continued to live in agony for four days.
+Pambrun became gravely injured while riding a horse in 1841 and continued to live in agony for four days under the care of Marcus Whitman.
 Narcissa Whitman reported that "He was only anxious to die that he might be relieved of pain."
-Shortly before dying, Pambrun attempted to arrange a marriage between Cornelius Rogers and one of his daughters, though the proposition was rejected by his daughter.
+Shortly before dying, Pambrun attempted to arrange a marriage between Cornelius Rogers and his daughter Maria, who rejected the proposition.
 Pamburn's body was later exhumed and placed in the Catholic Stella Maris Cemetery at Fort Vancouver on 9 March 1844.
 François Norbert Blanchet presided over the service, with attendees including John McLoughlin and James Douglas.